Gavi Gangadhareshwara Temple: Deities inside the Temple

+The temple complex has numerous shrines for various detities in addition to the main deity Gavi Gangadhareswara.

+Special aspects of the Temple

+Curative effects

+The idol of Agnimurthi inside the temple has two heads, seven hands and three legs.
+It is believed that worship of the deity would cure defects of the eye.

-Illumination of shrine by the Sun
+Illumination of sanctum by the Sun

+On the occasion of Makar Sankranti, the temple witnesses a unique phenomenon in the evening where sunlight passes through an arc between the horns of Nandi and falls directly on the linga inside the cave and illuminating the interior idol for an hour.
 Lakhs of devotees come in mid January every year on Makar sankranti day to this cave temple.
-This is a special day when the sun rays fall on the Shivalinga for one hour as it passes between the horns of the Nandi.

 Comparison of contemporary structures and earlier drawings by Thomas Daniell and William Daniell show that earlier the temple had fewer structures and the Sun illuminated the shrine in summer and winter solstice.
-Also today the Sun illuminates Shivalinga two times per year - from 13 to 16 January in late afternoons and from 26 November to 2 December.
+Of late, the Sun illuminates Shivalinga two times per year - from 13 to 16 January in late afternoons and from 26 November to 2 December.